 - Oncologists care for patients with cancer - Cardiologists care for patients with heart conditions - Orthopedists care for patients with certain bone, joint, or muscle conditions

-Some referrals to specialists and other providers do not require prior approval.
-Your PCP has a list of providers that you can be referred to directly.
+Some referrals to specialists and other providers may not require prior approval.
+If so, your PCP has a list of providers you can be referred to directly.
 Before using these providers, please talk to your PCP first.